wikiselev/blog/content/post/2015-07-21-job-applications.md

 ---
 date: 2015-07-21T19:46:25Z
 title: "Job applications"
+categories: ["work"]
+tags: ["jobs"]
+summary: "Below is a timeline of my job applications since PhD.
+You can drag it to see the latest applications..."
 ---

 Below is a timeline of my job applications since PhD.
 You can drag it to see the latest applications.